Harriet Avenue Sidewalk Improvement Project

 The purpose of this project is to reduce vehicle emissions based at Westmont High School.
 Harriet Avenue is a major walking route used by students living in the neighborhoods adjacent to Westmont High School.
 The west side of Harriet Avenue, between Westmont Avenue and Van Dusen Lane, currently has gaps in the sidewalk which discourages students from using alternative modes of transportation such as walking and riding bikes to school.
 This project will install sidewalks where gaps exist and will also install bicycle shared lane markings ("sharrows") between Hacienda Avenue and Westmont Avenue.
 The improvements will include new sidewalk, curb, gutter, and driveway aprons; striped crosswalks, ADA curb ramps and associated pavement work.

-City staff is currently working on the preliminary design of the project.
-Design completion is anticipated by fall 2021.
+City staff is currently working on the design of the project.
+Design is on schedule and completion is anticipated by Fall 2021.

 |City Council Approval of Plans and Specifications||Oct.
 '21|